 Advice for those using 3D printing

-The requirements manufacturers need to meet when 3D printing will depend on whether the item is a medical device, or a piece of personal protective equipment (PPE).
+The requirements manufacturers need to meet when 3D printing will depend on whether the item is a medical device, or a piece of PPE.
 This is determined by the manufacturer and primarily depends on the intended purpose for the individual product being manufactured.
 In general, products intended to protect the wearer will be PPE whilst those intended to protect a patient are likely to be medical devices.

-Medical devices must meet the requirements detailed in the Medical Devices Directive/Regulations to hold a CE mark.
+Medical devices must meet the requirements detailed in the Medical Devices Directive/Regulations to hold a UKCA, CE or CE UKNI.

-Whereas, personal protective equipment (PPE) must meet the requirements of the PPE Regulation 2016/425 to hold a CE mark.
+Whereas PPE must meet the requirements of the PPE Regulation 2016/425 to hold a UKCA, CE or CE UKNI mark..